OriSpirit/RainStorm/README.md

 - Blink: Spoofs lag for you to do things easier.
 - Fly: Enables your ability to fly.

+# Releases
+Releases are found exclusively in the Releases tab of the GitHub page.
+Any other releases (let it be off site, from external devices, etc) are considered unofficial releases and should be avoided if possible.

+If any damage was caused using unofficial releases, I do not hold any responsibility.
+### Currently Approved Release sites
+- GitHub

 # Disclaimers
 I do not hold responsibility for any damage caused while using this mod, this may include but not limited to being terminated access on Minecraft servers or server crashing.